-The way in which the children were schooled at Hailsham school destroyed their agency and prevented them from leading decent lives. .
-Even before hand, their genetic programing obliterated their rights as humans.
-Because the clones cannot have children, they have been denied the right to parenthood, and their civil status has denied them their right to life—in concrete terms, they lack a future.
-RF The purpose of the school, therefore, is to guarantee the internalization of a life without rights and civil status.
-In fact, It is an "imitative schooling by which the clones are taught to pass as 'normals'".
-The school is similar to Umberto Eco’s “city of robots”—a simulacrum of a school.
+These goals of education were not met at Hailsham, where the school’s methods destroyed the children’s agency and prevented them from leading decent lives.
+Even before their first days of school, Hailsham students’ genetic programing obliterated their rights as humans.
+Because the clones cannot have children, they have been denied the right to parenthood, and their status in society has denied them their right to life.
+In concrete terms, they lack a future.
+RF The purpose of Hailsham school, therefore, is to not to help create a decent life for its children, but rather to guarantee the internalization of a life without rights and civil status.
+In fact, it is an "imitative schooling by which the clones are taught to pass as 'normals.'"
+The school is similar to Umberto Eco’s City of Robots: a simulacrum of a school.

-Surely, they cannot rely on enlisting public support because in the heteronormative regime, in which a human being’s obligation is toward his parents and offspring, there is no one to care for them.
-There is no one the clone can rely on, someone who will never leave them—the security and comfort in the sentence “never let me go” is not part of the clones’ birthright and never will be.
-On the contrary, human beings are more than willing to let them go.
-They will always let them go.
-No one out there to tell them they will never let go of them.
-This is referring back to the novel’s title

-Hence, as chronotope, Hailsham serves a compositional motivation as well, referring to the usefulness of the motif. .----

-The school gives a spatial perspective, a site in which two streams that run contrary to each other collide, making the posthumanist discourse open for deliberation and debate.
-The posthumanist discourse is one of progress, of relieving humanity from misery, technology provides the means.
-And here is the perfect tool for that, state of the art technology, clones programmed to serve mankind.. but the only difference between clones and humans is their origin – either natural reproduction or unnatural reproduction, and unnatural reproduction is a technology already available today – so it’s just a small step from what we have available today but the ethical implications are never considered, due to the discourse of ph/

-On the other hand, humanist discourse, where every individual has a right to a decent life,

---here more on the advanced society that is moving backwards in terms of humanism --- The posthumanist discourse claims to free mankind of misery, stemming from illness and death.
-But the new forms of the human ---

-There is an ironic gap between the purpose and role of the school and its function in the novel –.

-On the contrary, it represents the new discursive order of posthumanism, that revers technology but Never considering the full extent of the ethical issues that rise with the new technique.
-The most advanced humanist discourse of human rights is metamorphosed, inadvertently, into a reactionary discourse of exploitation and exclusion.
+Hence, as a chronotope, Hailsham serves a compositional role as well, referring to the importance of the motif of the advanced society that is moving backwards in terms of humanism.
+The posthumanist discourse claims to free mankind of any misery stemming from illness and death.
+However, referring to the new forms of “humanism,” there is an paradoxical gap between the humanist purpose and role of the school and its function in the novel.
+In fact, the school in Never Let Me Go represents the new discursive order of posthumanism that reveres technology but never considers the full extent of the ethical issues accompanying the new techniques.
+At Hailsham, the most advanced humanist discourse on human rights is ironically metamorphosed into a reactionary discourse of exploitation and exclusion.

-.

-Advanced technology at the expense of withdrawing from humanist discourse.

-and the neglect of its humanist role, emphasizes that the clones were denied the ability, competences, and skills to care for themselves.
-Further on in the narrative, The mature clones arrive at the home of Miss Emily, the former principle of Hailsham and she admits: ... “quote from novel” (p.258).

-that human beings will refuse to revert back to the “days of darkness” of different types of terminal diseases, regardless of the reasons.
-Therefore, the existence of a soul within the clones remains a question that is not asked.
-The ability to prolong life, to avoid aging, terminal diseases, and deformations.
+Hailsham’s decision to embrace advanced technology at the price of rejecting humanist discourse, and to reject its humanist role underscores that the clones were denied the ability, competence, and skills to care for themselves.
+Later in the novel, the mature clones arrive at the home of Miss Emily, the former principle of Hailsham.
+She admits: ... “quote from novel” (p.258).
+Ultimately, she claims that human beings will refuse to revert back to the “days of darkness” when they were vulnerable to different types of terminal diseases, regardless of the causes.
+Therefore, whether a soul exists within the clones remains a question that is not asked, as educators, lawmakers and scientists continue to maximize their ability to prolong life and prevent aging, terminal diseases, and deformations.

-As Miss Emily states CITE
+As Miss Emily observes, CITE

-To conclude,
+Conclusion